Statement on SB 256 becoming law from our Ohio coordinator

 What the bill would do

-An offender who commits a first-degree felony, murder, or aggravated murder during a terrorist act would be sentenced to 30 years to life.
+Under the previous version, an offender who commits a first-degree felony, murder, or aggravated murder during a terrorist act would be sentenced to 30 years to life.
+The new amendments allow terrorist murderers to get LWOP.

 (6) If a person commits a violation of this section, if